Clicky

 However, the trouble may be well worth it, especially if you consider the benefits of having a pet in college:

-Most mainstream colleges don’t allow pets on campus and on school housing.
-Fortunately, students can still find a pet-friendly college that meets their needs, and it does not have to be a world-class veterinarian school!
+Most mainstream colleges don’t allow pets on campus or in school housing.
+Fortunately, students can still find a pet-friendly college that meets their needs—and it does not have to be a world-class veterinarian school!

 Also, note that restrictions may vary across schools, so it’s essential to look into each of their pet policies to see which ones suit you and your pet the best.
 Some may allow only certain types of pets, like fish and small caged animals, and some may allow a wider variety of pets, under the condition that the owners should be responsible for their pets all the time.